-- Due to their short-term liquid nature, the fair value of cash equivalents approximates carrying value. - Due to their short-term maturities, the fair value of U.S. Treasury bills approximates their principal amounts.
+- Due to their liquid nature, the fair value of cash equivalents approximates carrying value. - Due to their short-term maturities, the fair value of U.S. Treasury bills approximates their principal amounts.

 The Indian Tribe Trust's policy is to recognize transfers between levels of the fair value hierarchy as of the actual date of the event of change in circumstances that caused the transfer.
-There were no such transfers during the year ended December 31, 2021 and 2020.
+There were no such transfers during the year ended December 31, 2022 and 2021.